Barbazzo-Fernap/kaspad-clone-tracing/cmd/bugnactl/README.md

-# kaspactl
+# bugnactl

-kaspactl is an RPC client for kaspad
+bugnactl is an RPC client for bugnad

 ## Requirements